swiftlang/swift-evolution/proposals/0330-collection-conditionals.md

 ### Trailing commas

-A trailing comma for the last element in conditional compilation diretive blocks is required, regadless of where the directive appears in the literal.
+A trailing comma for the last element in conditional compilation directive blocks is required, regardless of where the directive appears in the literal.

 ```swift
 let array = [